 - You are your baby’s first teachers – you can help your baby learn simply by including them in your everyday life

-Children with disabilities may have a wider range of developmental milestones and so their needs may differ – always consult with your Doctor, Health Visitor, Nursery or Children’s Centre who will be able to provide more information on supporting individual children’s development.
+Children with disabilities may have a wider range of developmental milestones and so their needs may differ – always consult with your Doctor, Health Visitor or Nursery who will be able to provide more information on supporting individual children’s development.

 Enjoy being with your baby at this age, as that is the best way to help prepare them for the next stage of their learning and development !